Nausea

 - Lemonade, lemon slices, potato chips, and crackers may help.

 - Limit drinks during meals.
-Get enough liquids between meals.
+Get enough liquids between meals, especially water, diluted juices, and Sprite®.

 - Eat a high-protein snack before bed to stabilize your blood sugar, such as: